Maghnie/docs/engineers/artificial-intelligence.md

    26. `/speed/meterPerSecond`

-       The datapoints observations are measured in meters per seconds.
+       The datapoints observations are measured in meters per second.

    27. `/temperature/Celsius`